 Letizia Trinco works as a postdoctoral researcher in the Nilgiri Archaeological Project (2021-2026).
 She has a background in history of art and archaeology of South and Central Asia.
 She holds a BA and a MA in Oriental Languages and Cultures from the Italian Institute of Oriental Studies, Sapienza University of Rome, where she also obtained her PhD (2015).
-Her dissertation focused on a variety of South Asian funerary artefacts commonly referred to as “hero-stones”, based on evidence from Maharashtra.
+Her dissertation focused on a variety of South Asian funerary artefacts commonly referred to as “hero-stones”.

-Her research interests encompass funerary rituals and memorialisation in ancient South Asia, religious iconography (Hindu, Buddhist, Jaina), and, increasingly, the theory and practice of ethnoarchaeology.
+Her research interests encompass funerary rituals and memorialisation in ancient South Asia, religious iconography, Traditional Knowledge and its documentation, digital humanities.

-Within the Sangh research group, she will also contribute to the projects Excavations at Bodhgaya, the Site of the Buddha's Enlightenment (2021-2024) and Archaeological Explorations and Investigations in the Gangetic Plains and Neighbouring Regions (2021-2025).
+Within the SANGH research group, she also works on the project Excavations at Bodhgaya, the Site of the Buddha's Enlightenment (2021-2024).